Charging your EV

 For example, a 40kWh Nissan leaf will be charged from low to full in around 24 hours1.
 A 100kWh Tesla Model S would take longer.

 But if your battery is rarely below half full, and you remember to charge overnight and/or while your solar PV system is operating, then this charging method could be fine for you most of the time.
-However, if you charge this way you won’t be able to access the cheaper economy electricity tariffs, as power points can't be connected to an economy tariff.
+However, if you charge this way you won’t be able to access the cheaper economy electricity tariffs, as power points cannot be connected to an economy tariff.
 Time-of-Use tariffs can still be accessed.

 If you have a public fast-charging station close by, you could use that when you don’t have hours to wait to fill up your battery.